What makes AI agent security different

 OPA Rego policies evaluate every tool call against per-agent rules before the request is forwarded.
 Policies encode intent, scope, resource boundaries, blast radius thresholds, and requester identity requirements — not just connection rules.

-DLP scanning — outbound and inbound
+Input scanning — outbound and inbound

 26 sensitive data patterns are scanned before policy evaluation (outbound).
 After tool calls return, response bodies are scanned for injected instructions before results reach agent context (inbound).
 AWS credentials, GitHub tokens, SSNs, credit cards, PEM keys, and 20 more patterns — with cross-session fragment reassembly detection.